 # – Opening hours: Opening hours depends on a time of a year.
 You can check them out on a link here.

 # – Entrance tickets: I would advise you to buy your entrance tickets online, so you don’t have to queue to buy them once there.
 If you have a Museumkaart, the entrance is free of charge.

 # – Reserve the whole day for it: We’ve come to Archeon at 11 AM and have left at 5 PM.
 There is so much to see and do, I would definitely reserve the whole day for it.

 # – Dress appropriately: It’s an open air museum, so it’s going to be cold during the Winter months.
 Put some layers on, so you can enjoy being outside.
 There are, however, fireplaces around and heaters in some houses, so you can warm up a little bit while walking around.
 Both restaurants are located indoors, and it’s nice and warm there.

 # – Check out the event’s agenda : So many interesting events are organised during the year in Archeon.
 So, check out the events page on their website and plan your visit around those dates.

 Have you been at Archeon?
 Or are you planning on visiting it?
 Share with me in comments below!

 *This blog post was created in collaboration with Archeon!
-Many thanks to them for organising a visit for me and my family, and for providing us with complementary tickets!
+Many thanks to them for organising a visit for my family and me, and for providing us with complimentary tickets!
 However, as always, all opinions are my own!